False Allegations Against Isha Foundation

-We have come across media reports of false allegations against Isha Foundation by Mr and Mrs Kamaraj of Coimbatore, that his two daughters – Maa Mathi and Maa Maayu (previously Geetha and Lata) – are being held captive at the Isha Yoga Center.
+We have come across media reports of false allegations against Isha Foundation by a couple that their two daughters – Maa Mathi and Maa Maayu (previously Geetha and Lata) – are being held captive at the Isha Yoga Center.
 Mr Kamaraj had petitioned the Collector of Coimbatore stating that his daughters had been brainwashed into taking sanyas after tonsuring their head.

 We have already sent individual responses to the media and the government in this context, refuting these allegations.
 But now as these false allegations have been carried by several media houses and begun to circulate on the social media, we have decided to strongly respond to these baseless allegations on a public platform.

 We would like to clearly state on record that all the above allegations – of holding captives, brainwashing, and forcing individuals into sanyas or brahmacharya – are absolutely false.